Potato avial recipe Kerala style (aviyal recipe or avial) ia made using potatoes & few tomato slices along with coconut and spices.

 So here is how you can make the Kerala style potato avial following this easy potato avial recipe or urulakizhangu avial recipe.

-- Grated coconut or shredded unsweetened coconut 1 cup
+- 1 cup grated coconut or shredded unsweetened coconut

 - Wash the potatoes, peel them and cut them into long similar sized pieces ( the pieces are thicker than you cut them for french fries).

 - Cut the tomato lengthwise and keep it separate.

 - Add the potatoes to a pot or saucepan and add little water.

 - Switch on the stove, put on high flames and wait for the water to boil.

 - Once the water starts boiling, add salt, turmeric powder and red chili powder, stir well and close the pot.

 - Cook in low flames for about 5 to 6 minutes or until the potatoes are almost cooked.